 The brief argues that authorizing mandatory dismissal would hurt taxpayers who are the intended beneficiaries of the FCA and draws attention to Congress’ past decisions not to include mandatory dismissal when given the opportunity.
 It also highlights how other statutes that are also subject to confidential court proceedings do not require mandatory dismissal.
 It points out that if the Court had ruled in favour of mandatory dismissal, the FCA could no longer function as the flexible tool Congress intended it to be and whistleblowers would suffer as a consequence.

 In a victory for whistleblowers, the 5th Circuit Court ruled against mandatory dismissal and instead favored a flexible balancing test that prioritizes the interests of both the government and whistleblowers.
-The Whistleblower Protection Blog notes that the court’s decision hinged on the basic flexibility that district courts have always had to remedy violations of protective orders and sealing orders.
+Whistleblower Network News notes that the court’s decision hinged on the basic flexibility that district courts have always had to remedy violations of protective orders and sealing orders.
 It also points out how the government benefits “by making sure that potential targets of criminal and civil investigations are not tipped off.”
 The Supreme Court ruled to affirm the judgement of the 5th Circuit and dismissed the FCA claims of the State Farm Fire and Casualty Company.
 The Supreme Court decision can be found here.

 Noted whistleblower law expert and former NWC Executive Director Stephen M. Kohn stated, “This is another attempt by the Chamber of Commerce to undermine the False Claims Act and protect corrupt government contractors who rip off the taxpayers from accountability.
 It is time to stop shooting the messenger.”